 - Solicitation of a minor

-The significance of taking early, decisive, and deliberate action in such cases cannot be stressed enough.
-These cases require a robust defense strategy right from the start.
-We strongly urge you to get in touch with us as soon as possible.
+Taking early and deliberate action in these cases is crucial.
+We emphasize the need for a robust defense strategy from the beginning.
+We urge you to contact us as soon as possible.

 To schedule a free initial consultation and discuss your internet crime charges, including child pornography charges, with an experienced Washington PA criminal lawyer in the Washington area, reach out to us online or call (844) PITT-DUI.